SLV.Global Volunteer Support Supervisor

 Expenses: All living expenses and flights covered

-SLV.Global is a mental health organisation, which provides degree-specific volunteer placements in Sri Lanka and Indonesia.
+SLV.Global is a mental health organisation, which provides degree-specific volunteer placements in Sri Lanka, India and Indonesia.
 Our placements offer psychology students and graduates the chance to promote positive mental health in a multitude of professional environments with varying client groups.
 Volunteers on placement teach English, work with children and with people who have specific needs and mental health concerns.

 We offer project and cultural awareness training, leadership opportunities and encourage volunteers to contribute to the continued growth and development of the team and its projects.
 The SLV.Global team strive to make a positive, responsible, and sustainable impact in the communities where we work.